How to Install Two Operating Systems on One Computer🔥

 Step 5.
 Save settings

-After making the appropriate BIOS system changes, find the option to save your settings.
+After making the necessary BIOS system changes, save your settings by finding the option to save them.
 Then, use the BIOS save and exit option to save and restart your computer.

 save changes